StratumServer/Stratum/CONTRIBUTING.md

 Examples: `1.22.3-stratum.1`, `1.22.3-stratum.2-rc.1`, `1.23.0-stratum.1`.

 Release tags are the version prefixed with `v`: `v1.22.3-stratum.1`.
-Pushing a `v*` tag triggers `.github/workflows/release.yml`, which runs bootstrap, builds Windows and Linux launcher zips, and passes the tag version to `dotnet publish` as `Version` / `InformationalVersion`.
-Release zips contain the Stratum launcher and Stratum patched managed files.
-They do not contain a full Vintage Story server archive or any Vintage story files.
+Pushing a `v*` tag triggers `.github/workflows/release.yml`, which derives the version from the tag and passes it to `dotnet publish` as `Version` / `InformationalVersion`.
 At runtime `StratumInfo.Version` reads the assembly's informational version when present and falls back to the constants in [StratumInfo.cs](sources/VintagestoryLib/Vintagestory/Server/StratumInfo.cs).

 For development builds the constants are authoritative.
 Bump `StratumRevision` and clear `PreRelease` in the same PR that ships a release.

 ## Pull requests

-Open the PR against `indev`.
+Open the pull request from your fork branch into `StratumServer/Stratum:indev`.
 The template lists the checks.
 Don't strip them.

+Pull requests from branches created directly in `StratumServer/Stratum` are reserved for maintainers, releases, and urgent repository work.
+Contributor feature and fix branches belong in forks.

+Rebase onto the latest `upstream/indev` before requesting final review.
+Keep the branch rebased while the pull request is open if other changes land in the same area.

 In the description, say what changed and why.
 For perf work, include the numbers.

 If your PR sits without review for a week, ping it in [Discord](https://discord.gg/pd24fawhsD).

+## Stable releases

+Stable releases are promoted from `indev` to `main` by a maintainer pull request.
+That pull request must use **Create a merge commit**.
+Do not squash or rebase the release pull request; `main` needs to retain `indev` as part of its history so the next release compares cleanly.

+Squash or rebase merging normal contributor pull requests into `indev` is fine.

 ## Reporting bugs